 I want to conclude this blog with two quotes that I believe are appropriate.
 Before I close this entry however, let me remind you that the holidays are quickly approaching and what better gift to give yourself than the gift to forgive.
 God bless you now and always.
 “The more I think about it the more I realize there is nothing more artistic than to love others.”
 Vincent Van Gogh.
 “Throughout life people will make you mad, disrespect you and treat you bad.
 Let God deal with the things they do, because hate in your heart will consume you.”
 Will Smith

-Our family recently moved back to my home town of upstate of New York.
-After the long, exhausting and tedious process of unpacking we discovered a few items that we could part with so I placed an ad in one of our local papers.
-A few days passed when I received an email asking if we still had the humidifier for sale.
+Our family recently moved back to my hometown of upstate of New York.
+After the long, exhausting and tedious process of unpacking, we discovered a few items that we could part with so I placed an ad in one of our local papers.
+A few days passed when I received an email asking if we still had our humidifier for sale.
 I replied that yes in fact we did and would be happy to let it go for next to nothing.
-The next day a gentleman came and shortly thereafter both he and our humidifier were on the road to his place.
+The next day a gentleman came and shortly thereafter both he and the humidifier were on the road to his place.
 I thought little of our transaction and immediately went on with my day caring for our toddler, dinner prep, laundry, vacuuming etc.

 Later that evening I decided to log on to the computer and respond to a few pending emails.
 Upon opening my account found, to my surprise, several emails from “Bob”, the gentleman who bought our humidifier.
 Was he ok, I thought?
 Was something wrong with the humidifier (though I checked if it worked and it did just fine)?
 Did he leave something at our house etc.?
 Concern and curiosity ran through my mind as I clicked his first email.

-Leviticus 18:22 “Thou shalt not lie with man-kind, as with womankind; it is abomination” was his first email followed by a lecture about Gods word and how His word does not change.
-I scanned his very long and drawn out interpretations of the five presumed anti-gay verses, and clicked delete.
+Leviticus 18:22 “Thou shalt not lie with mankind, as with womankind; it is abomination” was his first email followed by a lecture about Gods word and how His word does not change.
+I scanned his very long and drawn out interpretations of the five presumed anti-gay verses and clicked delete.
 The next email started with Romans 1:27 “And likewise also the men, leaving the natural use of women….”
-His almost four-page email went on and on and of course ended with exactly why God destroyed Sodom and Gomorrah.
-Apparently during his visit Bob noticed that our household’s marriage dynamic were that of same gender spouses and he had to make it his mission and duty to inform us that we were spiritually in wrong standing.
+His almost four-page email went on and on and of course, ended with his personal opinion on exactly why God destroyed Sodom and Gomorrah.
+Apparently, during his visit, Bob noticed that we were a two-dad family and he had to make it his mission and duty to inform us that we were spiritually in wrong standing.
 I pondered, for a moment, about responding with a litany of Bible verses (starting with Ezekiel 16:49 which negates the Sodom and Gomorrah gay theory) however due to my pending emails and demanding toddler, I simply thanked him for his time and for sharing his interpretation of the sacred text.

 When I was a teenager I remember talking with my friends after they had an upsetting squabble with their parents and without fail would hear, “doesn’t it say somewhere in the Bible that parents should not put their children to wrath” (Ephesians 6:4)?
 I also recall my own parents on many an occasion reciting “The Bible clearly says you must honor your mother and father” (Exodus 20:12).